thekuolab/cydno_female_preference/README.md

   - mating_latency: minutes from the beginning of the experiment to mating.
 Experiments in which mating never occurred were assigned a maximum value of 5000.
   - outcome: mating outcome (0: mating did not occur; 1: mating occurred)

-female_choice_red_white_males.csv: mating outcome from "two-choice" experiments
+female_choice_red_white_males.csv: Data from "two-choice" experiments
   - Date_exp: date when the experiment started (year_month_day)
   - Start_exp: hour at which the experiment started (hour_minute)
   - Mate_date: date when mating occurred (year_month_day or "No mating")